biolink/biolink-model/docs/index.md

  * [located in](located_in.md) - holds between a material entity and a material entity or site within which it is located (but of which it is not considered a part)
  * [location of](location_of.md) - holds between material entity or site and a material entity that is located within it (but not considered a part of it)
  * [manifestation of](manifestation_of.md) - that part of a phenomenon which is directly observable or visibly expressed, or which gives evidence to the underlying process; used in SemMedDB for linking things like dysfunctions and processes to some disease or syndrome
- * [model of](model_of.md) - holds between an entity and some other entity it approximates for purposes of scientific study, in virtue of its exhibiting similar features of the studied entity.
+ * [model of](model_of.md) - holds between a thing and some other thing it approximates for purposes of scientific study, in virtue of its exhibiting similar features of the studied entity.
  * [molecularly interacts with](molecularly_interacts_with.md)
      * [decreases molecular interaction](decreases_molecular_interaction.md) - indicates that the source decreases the molecular interaction between the target and some other molecular entity
      * [increases molecular interaction](increases_molecular_interaction.md) - indicates that the source increases the molecular interaction between the target and some other molecular entity